TaitoUnited/taito-cli/docs/manual/03-usage.md

 You can easily run any shell command inside the taito-cli container, for example: `taito -- kubectl get pods --namespace my-project-dev`.
 You can also start an interactive shell inside the container: `taito --shell`.
 Thus, you never need to install any infrastructure specific tools on your own operating system.
 If you need some tools that taito-cli container doesn't provide by default, use docker hub to build a custom image that is dependent on one of the taito-cli images, or make a request for adding the tool to the original taito-cli image.

-> TIP: `taito --auth:ENV` command not only authenticates, but also sets default Kubernetes cluster and namespace for kubectl.
-Therefore you can first run `taito --auth:ENV` to set the default context for kubectl and then execute `taito -- kubect get pods`, and it will execute in the default context.
+> TIP: If the kubectl plugin is enabled, you can first run `taito --auth:ENV` to set the default context for kubectl (Kubernetes cluster and namespace).
+Then you can execute some kubectl commands (e.g. `taito -- kubect get pods`), and they will execute in the default context set by the auth command.

 With the `-v` or `--verbose` flag you can see the commands that plugins run during command execution.
 If you want to see even more output, use the `--debug` flag.